 Demands for a boycott had only served to motivate him to put more resources and energy into marking the day, he said.

-This year’s Holocaust Memorial Day on January 27 will mark 80 years since the liberation of Auschwitz-Birkenau.
+This year’s Holocaust Memorial Day will mark 80 years since the liberation of Auschwitz-Birkenau.
 It will also mark 30 years since the genocide in Bosnia and remember victims of other genocides, including Rwanda and Darfur.

-Organisers of HMD, whose theme this year is For a Better Future, have stated that, following an increase in both anti-Jewish and anti-Muslim hatred in the UK since October 7, they hoped that the occasion would be “be an opportunity for people to come together, learn both from and about the past and take actions to make a better future for all”.
+This year’s theme is For a Better Future and organisers have stated that, following an increase in both antisemitism and anti-Muslim hatred in the UK since October 7, they hoped that the occasion would be “be an opportunity for people to come together, learn both from and about the past and take actions to make a better future for all”.